Super Breakout © 1981 Atari, Incorporated.

-When playing any of the SUPER BRAKOUT games, your best bet is to break out through the right or left corner of the playfield.
-The corners seem to be the easiesst points at which to establish a 'groove'.
+When playing any of the Super Breakout games, your best bet is to break out through the right or left corner of the playfield.
+The corners seem to be the easiest points at which to establish a 'groove'.
 Beginners should use the larger paddle size.
-(Set the appropriate difficulty switch to the b position.)
+(Set the appropriate difficulty switch to the B position.)

-Be prepared for the ball to return at a faster speed when it hits the bricks in the last four rows(or the upper rows of bricks in PROGRESSIVE).
+Be prepared for the ball to return at a faster speed when it hits the bricks in the last four rows(or the upper rows of bricks in Progressive Breakout).
 You can miss a lot of shots simply by not being prepared.

 Learn to anticipate where the ball is going to be.
 Anticipation can be a key factor, particularly when the ball bounces off one of the side boundaries near the bottom of the playfield.
 When the ball is travelling at high speed, you won't always have time to react and move your paddle to the right position.
 Your paddle will have to be in the correct position to advance.
 The only way to accomplish this is to anticipate where the ball will be.